osm2vectortiles/osm2vectortiles/tileserver/README.md

 ## Kitematic Usage

-Start a new container by searching for `lukasmartinelli/tileserver` (in future `geometalab/tileserver`).
+Start a new container by searching for `osm2vectortiles/tileserver`.
 The container will complain about missing `tm2` style projects.

 ![Container started unsucessfully](screenshots/tileserver_kitematic_started.png)